Identical Particles in Quantum Mechanics: Against the Received View: The Physics and Philosophy of Identical Particles With Identity

 In their report the Nobel committee emphasized that these achievements should not be seen as engineering feats with little relevance for fundamental or philosophical questions.
 As they wrote \citep[``Scientifc Background on the Nobel Prize in Physics'']{nobel2012}: \begin{quote} These techniques have led to pioneering studies that test the basis of quantum mechanics and the transition between the microscopic and macroscopic worlds, not only in thought experiments but in reality. ...
 Wineland and coworkers ... created [Schr\"odinger] ``cat states'' consisting of single trapped ions entangled with coherent states of motion and observed their decoherence.
 Recently, Haroche and coworkers created cat states, measured them and made a movie of how they evolve from a superposition of states to a classical mixture. ...
 Today, the most advanced quantum computer technology is based on trapped ions, and has been demonstrated with up to 14 qubits and a series of gates and protocols. \end{quote}

 The remarks in the report about the transition from the quantum to the classical world are particularly pertinent to our present theme.
-The trapped particles are defined by their individual states (well-localized in space, in the mentioned experiments) and can be counted in the ordinary sense.
+The trapped particles are defined by their individual quantum states (well-localized in space, in the mentioned experiments) and can be counted in the ordinary sense.
 In the quantum computing case typical configurations consist of series of ``qubits'', positioned next to each other.
-In the classical limit distinguishable quantum particles of this sort mimic the behavior of classical particles and thus realize the transition to the world of classical mechanics.
+These qubits can be distinguished, ordered and numbered, even though they are quantum systems of the same kind.
+Likewise, in the classical limit distinguishable quantum particles of the same kind mimic the behavior of classical particles; they thus realize the transition to the world of classical mechanics.
 This is all in accordance with the way in which our alternative to the Received View defines particles.
-By contrast, the particles of the Received View itself do not possess any individuating characteristics, do not have their own states, play no role in the classical limit and cannot be the subject of investigations as described above.
+By contrast, the particles of the Received View never possess any individuating characteristics and are therefore not the things the experiments described above focus on.

 There are countless other examples in the physics literature in which identical quantum particles are treated as individual entities.
-In fact, that identical particles can be dealt with as approximately localized objects that follow trajectories when the spatial sizes of their wave packets are small compared to their mutual distances, has been part and parcel of the practice of quantum mechanics from its beginning.\footnote{Note that also here silent use is made of a characterization of particles via one-particle states, instead of by ``particle labels''.} Proponents of the view that quantum particles of the same kind can never possess identity, as a point of principle, certainly have a reason to attack the fundamental relevance of this practice.
+That particles of the same kind can be dealt with as localized objects following more or less classical trajectories, if the spatial sizes of their wave packets are small compared to their mutual distances and if their momenta are relatively large, has been a standard assumption from the early days of quantum mechanics \citep{diekskrause}.\footnote{Note that this presupposes a characterization of particles via one-particle states, contrary to the Received View.} Proponents of the Received View certainly have a reason to try and undermine the validity of such practices.
 In this spirit Toraldo di Francia wrote \citep[p.\ 209]{toraldo}, \cite[p.\ 266]{toraldo2}: \begin{quote} ...an engineer, discussing a drawing, can \emph{temporarily} make an exception to the anonymity principle and say for instance: `Electron $a$ issued from point $S$ will hit the screen at $P$ while electron $b$ issued from $T$ hits it at $Q$'.
 But this mock individuality of the particles has very brief duration. \end{quote}